saieswarungarala/IOT-WiFi/things_speak_/READ ME_THINGSPEAK.md

-#  MQTT Protocol with ESP 32
+#  ESP 32 Things Speak

 # Description
-The main of this experiment is getting some intuition about how MQTT communication is working.Using MQTT communication protocol with ESP 32 to publish and subscribe SHT40 (Temperature & Humidity) sensor data to topics & control the state of LED at the ESP 32 by publishing on/off messages to the ESP 32.We are using MQTTlens.MQTT Lens is an add-on for the chrome browser that lets you publish messages to an MQTT broker, subscribe to MQTT topics, and receive messages using the chrome web browser.
+The main aim of this experiment is how to send the SHT 40 sensor data to the things speak and once we get the data at the things speak how to analyze the data at the things speak in terms of plots, histograms etc.
+<h4 style="color:black;font-size:40px;"> <b>Things Speak</b>  </h4>
+Things speak is an IOT analytics platform that’s allow us to aggregate, visualize, analyze live data streams in the cloud.
+Things speak provide instant visualization of the data that is provided by our device by running the MATLAB scripts.

 ## Installation
  <h4 style="color:black;font-size:40px;"> <b> 1.Arduino IDE</b>  </h4>